GaetanGiraud/php-framework-example/README.md

 	Controller to the namespace **Controllers**.

-*	Files should be named after the Controller / Model class
+*	Files should be named after the Controller / Model class.

 #### 2.2 Controllers

 ##### 2.2.1 Create a controller

-To create a controller, create a php file.
+To create a controller, create a class that extends the \Core\Controller class.
+Make sure the filename match the class name (case insensitive).
+Don't forget the namespace declaration.

 ```php
 controllers/resource.php: